kisangkay/Milestone2_Group62/Software Design Document.md

 - Apply filter button
 - Filtered results display area
 - Scroll bar for large data results beyond the first page view
+- <span style="color:red">Close button to the user's main home screen

 ![Nutritional range filter screen design](Wireframes_and_Hierarchy/nutritional-range-filter.png)
+### <span style="color:red">Changes made to the image:</span>
+- <span style="color:red">Restructured the layout of the page to suit the justification of the design, renamed the last menu item to suit the feature name.

 ### Justification of Nutrition Range Filter design
 - Providing a separated section for user input only and for data display provides a cleaner and an orderly interface.